bps-github7/Class_Generator/documentation/README.md

     `ClassA::`

-    This creates a classA with no methods or fields
+    This creates a classA with no attributes or methods.

     `ClassA : : : -t -e`

-    This creates a ClassA with only testing and exporting (no attributes or methods)
+    This creates a ClassA with methods and options but no attributes

 To learn more about the syntax and see examples, see the [inline specification](inline_specification.md)